 What is a hydraulic flow-control valve?

-A flow-control valve in any hydraulic system is tasked with the regulation of fluid speed, and by regulating the rate, it can control the speed of an actuator in the system.
+in any hydraulic system is tasked with the regulation of fluid speed, and by regulating the rate, it can control the speed of an actuator in the system.

 The flow rate is also responsible for determining the rate of energy transfer at any specific level of pressure.
 Since actuator speed determines the horsepower or energy rate transfer, the actuator speed is therefore considered to be an important function impacting the flow rate.
 By contrast, directional control doesn't really deal with energy management but instead directs the energy transfer system to the appropriate location in the system at just the right moment.